Navagio shipwreck beach viewpoint in Zakynthos GreeceLast updated April 2026

 Traditional greek town of Volimes in Zakynthos Greece Traditional greek town of Volimes in Zakynthos Greece

-Visit Navagio ‘Shipwreck’ Beach – both from the viewpoint above and by boat.
+Visit Navagio ‘Shipwreck’ Beach – you can currently experience this beach both from the viewpoint above and by boat.
 Expect crowds here unless you’re willing to plan an early morning (think 8am or before) or late evening visit.
-As of 2020 the path to more uninterrupted views is closed due to it being a dangerous spot, as a few have fallen over the side.
+As of 2020 the path to more uninterrupted views is closed due to it being a dangerous cliff edge.
 Venturing off on your own isn’t worth it; you’re likely to be yelled at by the local guards, who also track your license plate and will ticket you.

 Watch the sunset – a few great spots to catch the sunset are Porto Limnionas, L’ete Sunset Bar, Keri Lighthouse, and Navagio Beach.
 You will get the best view of the sun over the water from the west side of Zakynthos island.